Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals

-\textit{Transport properties and the role of low-energy optical phonons} --Anomalies in the thermal conductivity, with respect to the textbook ideal crystal, are another hallmark of glassy physics \cite{PhysRevB.4.2029}.
-In panel (a) of Fig.~\ref{fig:3}, we present the measured thermal conductivity of Ru$_2$Sn$_{3}$.
-For comparison, we also display experimental data for an ideal crystal ($\alpha$-quartz) and an ideal glass (vitreous silica) from Ref.~\cite{PhysRevB.4.2029}, with the corresponding low and high temperatures limits.
-We first note that the thermal conductivity, $\kappa(T)$, of Ru$_2$Sn$_{3}$ is remarkably low -- at least one to two orders of magnitude smaller than that of an ideal crystal -- and is, in fact, comparable to the values typically observed in ideal glasses.
-Furthermore, the phonon peak in our thermal conductivity measurements of Ru$_2$Sn$_{3}$ is notably weak and broad, a significant departure from the sharp, well-defined peaks expected for ideal crystals (for comparison, see data for $\alpha$-quartz).
-Moreover, unlike the case of minimally disordered crystals \cite{PhysRevLett.119.215506}, no clear plateau is observed here either.
+Anomalies in thermal conductivity, relative to the textbook behavior of ideal crystals, are another hallmark of glassy physics \cite{PhysRevB.4.2029}.
+In Fig.~\ref{fig:3}(a), we present the measured thermal conductivity of Ru$_2$Sn$_3$.
+For comparison, we also show experimental data for an ideal crystal ($\alpha$-quartz) and an ideal glass (vitreous silica) from Ref.~\cite{PhysRevB.4.2029}, together with their characteristic low- and high-temperature limits.

+We first note that the thermal conductivity $\kappa(T)$ of Ru$_2$Sn$_3$ is remarkably low—one to two orders of magnitude smaller than that of an ideal crystal—and comparable to typical glassy values.
+In addition, the phonon peak is weak and broad, in clear contrast to the sharp, well-defined peak observed in crystalline systems (see $\alpha$-quartz).
+Moreover, unlike minimally disordered crystals \cite{PhysRevLett.119.215506}, no clear plateau is observed.

-Most strikingly, we observe a low-temperature scaling of $\kappa \sim T^{3/2}$, which deviates significantly from the Debye scaling $\kappa \sim T^3$ characteristic of ideal crystals.
-Intriguingly, this scaling is closer to the glassy limit, $\kappa \sim T^{2-\Delta}$, observed in materials like vitreous silica (with $\Delta \approx 0.2$) \cite{doi:10.1142/q0371}.
-This anomalous behavior occurs in the same temperature range where the contribution of the two lowest optical modes to the heat capacity is most pronounced (see Fig.~\ref{fig:2}(d)), suggesting a potential connection between these modes and the observed thermal properties.
-Finally, we observe the absence of the characteristic $1/T$ high-temperature scaling typically associated with ideal crystals (Umklapp scattering).
-Instead, we find a softer decay, which appears to correlate with the energy scale of the numerous, dispersionless optical modes (depicted as green modes in Fig.~\ref{fig:2}(b)).
+Most strikingly, at low temperatures we find a scaling $\kappa \sim T^{3/2}$, which deviates strongly from the Debye prediction $\kappa \sim T^3$ for ideal crystals.
+Instead, it approaches the glassy behavior $\kappa \sim T^{2-\Delta}$ observed in materials such as vitreous silica (with $\Delta \approx 0.2$) \cite{doi:10.1142/q0371}.
+This anomalous regime coincides with the temperature range where the contribution of the two lowest optical modes to the heat capacity is maximal (see Fig.~\ref{fig:2}(d)), suggesting a direct connection between these modes and the thermal transport.
+Finally, at high temperatures we do not observe the characteristic $1/T$ decay associated with Umklapp scattering in crystals; instead, $\kappa(T)$ exhibits a weaker decrease, likely related to the presence of numerous nearly dispersionless optical modes (green curves in Fig.~\ref{fig:2}(a)).